SS London Valour: Rescue attempts

 At 1815 Santagata, Baffo and their crew took Preve to sea.
 Tanlongo radioed from Teti that he had seen three survivors on the rocks.
 Preve searched all along the rocks but found no-one.

 The Vigili del Fuoco di Genova ("Genovese Fire Service") ashore fired a breeches buoy from the mole to the midships accommodation block.
 This was made fast on the ship, and the firemen hauled three Indian crewmen to safety.
-Captain Muir persuaded his wife Dorothy to go next, but the buoy jammed and flung Mrs Muir from the harness to her death on the rocks below.
-Some sources suggest that the breaking of the ship into two coincided with the fire service's attempt to winch Mrs Muir to safety, that this caused the breeches buoy's 220 m nylon rope to flex and this was what caused it first to jam and then to fling Mrs Muir onto the rocks.
+Captain Muir persuaded his wife Dorothy to go next, but the buoy jammed and flung Dorothy Muir from the harness to her death on the rocks below.
+Some sources suggest that the breaking of the ship into two coincided with the fire service's attempt to winch Dorothy Muir to safety, that this caused the breeches buoy's 220 m nylon rope to flex and this was what caused it first to jam and then to fling Dorothy Muir onto the rocks.
 A fireman, Giuliano Macchi, tried several times to reach her but without success.
 Captain Muir leapt after his wife into the sea.
 He was later seen in the water with one leg seriously injured, and then was not seen again.

-A huge wave swept the midships accommodation block, washing away the Chief Officer, Third Engineer, Radio Officer and his wife.
-The crew of a fire service helicopter threw a lifebelt to the Third Engineer, Arthur Carey, who managed to catch it and was rescued.
-The Chief Officer landed on the monkey island on top of London Valour's bridge, and was later rescued by the harbour master's boat.
-The Radio Officer and his wife, Eric and Nan Hill, died in the heavy sea.
+A huge wave swept the midships accommodation block, washing away the chief officer, third engineer, radio officer and his wife.
+The crew of a fire service helicopter threw a lifebelt to the third engineer, Arthur Carey, who managed to catch it and was rescued.
+The chief officer landed on the monkey island on top of London Valour's bridge, and was later rescued by the harbour master's boat.
+The radio officer and his wife, Eric and Nan Hill, died in the heavy sea.

 All of those who survived were rescued before 1800 hrs.
 By that time 34 men were in hospital, four were in an hotel, eight were known to be dead and 12 were still missing.
 By 0930 hrs the next morning 12 bodies had been recovered and eight people remained missing.